 I am painting on an 8” x 10” linen panel.
-The panel is pre made with a medium weave linen that is oil primed.
-These panels are perfect for creating small art works, studies and are also great to use for painting en plein air.
+The panel is pre-made with a medium weave linen that is oil primed.
+These panels are perfect for creating small artworks and studies and are also great for painting en plein air.

-I sketch the composition using a No.1 round brush with burnt sienna mixed with Liquin Original (Liquin).
-I am using Liquin as a medium to thin the paint and it also has the advantage of speeding up the drying time.
+I sketched the composition using a No.1 round brush with burnt sienna mixed with Liquin Original (Liquin).
+I am using Liquin as a medium to thin the paint, which also speeds up the drying time.

 I always begin my paintings by painting the dark values and shadows first.
-This helps to create a tonal dynamic in the painting that I can work from making it much easier to paint the areas in this landscape that are in light.
+This helps to create a tonal dynamic in the image that I can work from, making it much easier to paint the areas in this landscape that are in the light.

 What Are Values?

-As landforms recede into the distance shadows and dark areas become lighter in value.
+As landforms recede into the distance, shadows and dark areas become less valuable.
 Value refers to how light or dark a subject is.
-We will find our darkest darks and our lightest lights in the foreground, but as landforms recede darks are not as dark and lights are not as light.
-By understanding this, it’ is much easier to create atmospheric depth in your paintings.
+We will find our darkest darks and lightest lights in the foreground, but as landforms recede, darks are not as dark, and the sunlight is not as soft.
+Understanding this makes it much easier to create atmospheric depth in your paintings.

-First of all here I paint the mountain shadows using a mix of ultramarine blue, burnt sienna, titanium white and a little quinacridone crimson.
-The frost in the foreground is a similar value and colour so I am able to use this same colour mix that I used for the background mountains.
+First of all, here I paint the mountain shadows using a mix of ultramarine blue, burnt sienna, titanium white and a little quinacridone crimson.
+The frost in the foreground is similar in value and colour, so I can use the same colour mix I used for the background mountains.

-Next I paint the shadows in the mid ground trees which are darker than the mountain shadows.
-I am able to use the same colour mix as the mountain shadows but I use less titanium white.
+Next, I paint the shadows in the mid-ground trees darker than the mountain shadows.
+I can use the same colour mix as the mountain shadows, but I use less titanium white.

-The cows fur is a near black and so I mix ultramarine blue and burnt sienna.
-As burnt sienna is a dark orange when it is combined with its colour opposite on the colour wheel, blue, it creates a near black.
+The cow’s fur is nearly black, so I mix ultramarine blue and burnt sienna.
+As burnt sienna is a dark orange combined with its colour opposite on the colour wheel, blue; it creates a near black.

-Now that the dark values in the painting are established I start painting the areas of the landscape that are in light beginning with the furthest zone away in the scene which is the sky.
+Now that the dark values in the painting are established, I start painting the areas of the landscape that are in the light, beginning with the furthest zone away in the scene, which is the sky.
 The sky is a simple mix of ultramarine blue, titanium white and a small amount of phthalo green.

 The slopes in the background mountains that are in the full sunlight are a pale earthy colour and is a mix of burnt sienna, ultramarine blue, quinacridone crimson and titanium white.
 I’m using more burnt sienna in my mix.
-Note how the colours I have used here are the same as the mountain shadows except the burnt sienna is more dominant.
-I am conscious to try and use common colours throughout my painting to create colour harmony.
+Note how the colours I have used here are the same as the mountain shadows, except the burnt sienna is more dominant.
+I am conscious of using standard colours throughout my painting to create colour harmony.

-Next I start working on the grass in the mid ground and foreground.
-The chroma or saturation of the grass is going to be lower in the mid ground compared with the foreground.
-It is essential to desaturate the greens in the mid ground hills a little bit so that the colours don’t jump forward in the painting.
+Next, I start working on the grass in the mid-ground and foreground.
+The chroma or saturation of the grass will be lower in the mid-ground compared with the foreground.
+It is essential to desaturate the greens in the mid-ground hills a little bit so that the colours don’t jump forward in the painting.

-Whenever I am painting large masses or areas I prefer to use larger brushes and in this case I used a No.5 flat brush.
+Whenever I paint large masses or areas, I prefer to use larger brushes; in this case, I used a No.5 flat brush.

-I paint the trees in the mid ground field with a mix of yellow oxide, cadmium yellow, ultramarine blue and a little titanium white.
-I use more ultramarine blue in my green mixes here as trees are some of the darkest values to be found in the landscape.
+I paint the trees in the mid-ground field with yellow oxide, cadmium yellow, ultramarine blue and a little titanium white.
+I use more ultramarine blue in my green combinations here, as trees are some of the darkest values to be found in the landscape.

-I paint the areas of the cows white fur in the full sunlight with a mix of titanium white and burnt sienna.
-Once I have established the main zones and colours within the cows bodies I then work the paint to get the proportions of the animals.
-In general I still wish to maintain a looseness and fluidity to the cows so it is in keeping with the rest of the landscape.
+I painted the areas of the cow’s white fur in the full sunlight with a mix of titanium white and burnt sienna.
+Once I have established the central zones and colours within the cow’s bodies, I then work the paint to get the proportions of the animals.
+In general, I still wish to maintain a looseness and fluidity to the cows so it is in keeping with the rest of the landscape.

-I can paint around the negative areas of the cows, the grass, so I can make further corrections to the cows proportions.
-I then start adding further details to the cows and it is here I am using smaller brushes, mainly No.2 flat brushes and No.0 round brushes.
+I can paint around the hostile areas of the cows, and the grass to make further corrections to the cow’s proportions.
+I then start adding additional details to the cows, and it is here I am using smaller brushes, mainly No.2 flat brushes and No.0 round brushes.

 I finish the painting by adding finer details to the cows.
-I also make sure the shadows that are being cast by the cows line up to their hooves.
-The shadows in the grass are a mix of ultramarine blue, yellow oxide and titanium white.
-The shadows are very important because they help to create the overall three dimensional effect in the painting.
+I also make sure the shadows cast by the cows line up with their hooves.
+The clouds in the grass mix ultramarine blue, yellow oxide and titanium white.
+The shadows are significant because they help to create the overall three-dimensional effect in the painting.

-I add more texture to the grass and also some area of mud and dirt which is a mix of burnt sienna, quinacridone crimson, ultramarine blue and titanium white.
+I add more texture to the grass and some areas of mud and dirt, a mix of burnt sienna, quinacridone crimson, ultramarine blue and titanium white.

-I paint the snow that is on the shadow side of the mountains with a mix of ultramarine blue, quinacridone crimson and titanium white.
+I paint the snow on the shadow side of the mountains with a mix of ultramarine blue, quinacridone crimson and titanium white.